nvtkaszpir/bowden-wack2-compensation/README.md

 Several things in the script were disabled as a result of my own testing, but you can reenable them if you feel adventurous:

+* Settling: used to slowly add or remove extrusion length when changing direction (I tested with 0.2 mm range).
+I ended up having slightly better results without it, so I set it to 0.
+* Freeze settling on travel moves: Same as above, didn't seem to have decent effect
+* Force full flow: Not tested at this time, would change flow to 100% instead of default 95% on the mini, so it doesn't have to be changed in the slicer.
+* Adjustment hardlimit factor: Essentially deprecated, was used before travel moves had extrusions applied by default.
+That has caused some issues with very short extrusions having extreme flow values
+* Verbose: inserts information about absolute and relative extruder adjustment, settling value, and change in x

 Download script here: [download repo master branch as zip](https://github.com/nvtkaszpir/bowden-wack2-compensation/archive/refs/heads/master.zip)